amidaware/trmm-docs/docs/install_docker.md

 Change the values in .env to match your environment.

-When supplying certificates through Let's Encrypt, see the section below about base64 encoding the certificate files.
+When supplying certificates through Let'sEncrypt, see the section below about base64 encoding the certificate files.

 ### A. Base64 encoding certificates to pass as env variables